Lisa Balfour Bowen

 In the 1960s, Ms. Balfour Bowen reported on political and social issues for the now defunct Montreal Star.
 She was later appointed political correspondent in Quebec City’s National Assembly for the Southam newspapers across Canada and wrote about such seminal Quebec political figures as Jean Lesage, Daniel Johnson Sr., Robert Bourassa, René Lévesque, Jacques Parizeau, Pierre Elliot Trudeau and Jean Chrétien.

 Ms. Balfour Bowen helped found French for the Future thanks to an idea conceived by internationally known author, John Ralston Saul, in the aftermath of the 1995 Quebec referendum.
 She organized and presided over the first French for the Future program which was held at Toronto City Hall in 1997 attended by 200 students from eight schools.
-Today, almost 20 years later, Ms. Balfour Bowen continues to maintain an active role in the operation of the organization.
-Thanks, in great part, to her continuing efforts, French for the Future has grown dramatically over the years with annual forums now reaching over 3,000 students in 16 major cities across Canada, as well as the National Ambassador Youth Forum, the National Essay Contest and Franconnexion Sessions, reaching a total of over 8 000 students per year.
+Today, 25 years later, Ms. Balfour Bowen continues to maintain an active role in the operation of the organization.
+Thanks, in great part, to her continuing efforts, French for the Future has grown dramatically over the years with annual forums now reaching over 3,500 students in 15 major cities across Canada, as well as the National Ambassador Youth Forum, the National Essay Contest and Franconnexion Sessions, reaching a total of over 40 000 students per year.